In this article, I will document the upcoming DJI Inspire 3 release date, specifications, leaked pictures, etc. Last updated: April 06, 2023.

-The much-loved DJI Inspire 2 was released almost six years ago in 2016.
+The much-loved DJI Inspire 2 was released almost seven years ago in 2016.
 Since then, a lot has changed in the field of consumer & professional drones.

 Today, we are talking about the DJI Inspire 3 release date and rumored specifications.

-On this page, I will keep track of the latest news, leaks, and rumors regarding the upcoming DJI Inspire 3.
+I will keep track of the latest news, leaks, and rumors on this page regarding the upcoming DJI Inspire 3 on this page.

-So, if you are a professional cinematographer awaiting the new drone, bookmark this page [Last updated: June 6, 2022]
+So, if you are a professional cinematographer awaiting the new drone, bookmark this page.

 DJI Inspire 3 Leaked Video & Images

-So here we are in June 2022 and we already have some leaked images and flight test videos that confirm the existence of DJI Inspire 3 albeit unofficially.
+So far, we already have some leaked images and flight test videos that confirm the imminent release of DJI Inspire 3, albeit unofficially.

 DJI insider @OsitaLV tweeted a leaked video of someone (probably the DJI QA team) flying a new drone that seems to fit the description of the upcoming DJI Inspire 3.

-Here is the video I downloaded from OsitaLV (special thanks to OsitaLV for being the best)
+Here is the video I downloaded from OsitaLV (special thanks to OsitaLV for always being the best)

-More recently, @ositaLV and other DJI insiders posted a number of crashed Inspire 3 images that confirm a few speculated features.
+More recently, @ositaLV and other DJI insiders posted several crashed Inspire 3 images that confirm a few speculated features.